 Garcia, a Filipina immigrant, took over the 7 Mile House Restaurant in 2004.
-The restaurant, built in 1853, was a stagecoach stop seven miles from the San Francisco Ferry Building during the Gold Rush.
-It is the Bay Area's last "mile house" left standing in its original location, according to Garcia.
+The restaurant, which Garcia said was originally built in 1850s, was a stagecoach stop seven miles from the San Francisco Ferry Building during the Gold Rush.
+It is the Bay Area’s last "mile house" left standing in its original location, according to Garcia.
 Established in the 1800s, mile houses served as rest stops for stagecoaches during long stretches of travel.

 Today, 7 Mile House is a local hangout led by Garcia, who has given the historic landmark a Filipino twist.